mattofficeuk/AR6/README.md

 Raw time series and time-mean streamfunctions (issues above notwithstanding) of all the data can be seen in the **Verification_Plots** folder.

+The data is stored in two versions.
+Python pickle files in the **pickle_data** folder, and JSON files in the **JSON_data** folder.
+The following guide assumes use of the *pickle* data.
+The *JSON* data is the same except stored as a dictionary rather than a list.

 ### Data file 1: Figure_AR6_CMIP5-6_AMOC_35N_1000m.pkl
 (see bottom of README for DAMIP instructions)